UniMath/agda-unimath/src/linear-algebra/transposition-matrices.lagda.md

 ## Idea

+The
+{{#concept "transposition of a matrix" WD="matrix transposition" WDID=Q77961711 Agda=transpose-matrix}}
-The transposition of a matrix is the operation that turns rows into columns and columns into rows.
+is the operation on [matrices](linear-algebra.matrices.md) that turns rows into columns and columns into rows.

 ## Definition